bodo-ai/Bodo/docs/api_docs/BodoSQL.md

     Compute an increasing row number (starting at 1) for each row.
 This function cannot be used with `#!sql ROWS BETWEEN`.

+!!! note
+    This window function is supported without a partition.

 #### CONDITIONAL_TRUE_EVENT